Ik0ri4n/ik0page/src/content/blog/2024/02_midnightsun-24-roprot.md

 }
 ```

-The fact that we can't know the exact license key and don't know much about what will happen in that code is kind of unfortunate for us.
+The fact that we can't know the exact license key and don't know much about what will happen in the ROP chain code is kind of unfortunate for us.
 We can make an educated guess though: it will very likely print something like `"Correct: <flag>"`.

 ![GIF with FAIL challenge output]({output})

-When we look at the setup function, we see that signals like `SIGSEGV` and `SIGILL` are handled by printing the fail message.
+When we look at the setup function, we see that signals like `SIGSEGV` and `SIGILL` are handled by printing the fail message too.
-This also supports our theory that we get text output for the correct key too.

 ![setup function]({setup})

-The function I called `print_verify_message()` is responsible for the long delay before actually starting the app.
+The function I called `print_verify_license()` is responsible for the long delay before actually starting the app.
 We can remove that call with a quick patch and then just get the output for our 206 license keys in a few minutes.

 ```py